 Summary: All three sectors were hit particularly hard it in the second quarter 2020.
 Arts, entertainment, and recreation sales were the most negatively impacted by COVID and were the slowest to recover.
 Clothing and clothing accessories and food services have been more resilient and surpassed 2019 levels in both counties by Q2 2021 and have continued to rise.
-Weld County saw large increases in clothing in Q2 & Q3 2023.
+Weld County saw more volatility in 2023 but has returned to 2022 levels in all categories.
+ALEXANDER

-ALEXANDER RESEARCH & CONSULTING Retail Sales: Comparison vs Same Quarter 2019 Arts, Entertainment, and Recreation
+Retail Sales: Comparison vs Same Quarter 2019 Arts, Entertainment, and Recreation